Last revised February 12, 2010

 Spaghetti (C. pepo; approximately 100 days): Vegetable Spaghetti, Pasta F1, Tivoli F1 (bush spaghetti), Orangetti (orange rind and flesh, higher in vitamin A than Vegetable Spaghetti).
 These are used as spaghetti substitute.
 These have become popular and much more common in the marketplace recently.

 Vegetable Sponge, Dish-cloth gourd, Sponge gourd (Luffa sp.; approximately 120 days).
 These may be used for cooking when immature, or allowed to mature for the fibrous spongy tissue: Angular types (Luffa acutangula): San-C, Ping-Ann.
 Cylindrical types (Luffa aegyptica): Cylinder, Seven Star, Seven Beauty.
 These produce higher quality sponge fiber.

-For more information on Luffa, see the North Carolina State University file Commercial Luffa Sponge Gourd Production.
+For more information on Luffa, see North Carolina State University Commercial Luffa Sponge Gourd Production.

 Wax gourd (Benincasa hispida; approximately 125 days): Green Tiger, Cheerer.
 Both are late, needing a long season and hot temperatures.

 Bitter melon or Balsam Pear, Bitter cucumber, Bitter gourd (Momordica charantia) see Oriental seed catalogs for variety availability under one or more of the above names.